Actively Recruiting

 - Organ-restricted eosinophilia without peripheral blood eosinophilia

-- Life expectancy less than 6 months
+- Life expectancy under 6 months

 - Serious infections requiring ongoing antibiotics

-- Parasitic infection within 24 weeks prior to enrollment
+- Recent parasitic infection within 24 weeks

-- Prior treatment with ruxolitinib or other JAK inhibitors
+- Prior ruxolitinib or JAK inhibitor treatment

-- Previous allergic reactions to JAK inhibitors or their components
+- Allergic reactions to JAK inhibitors

-- Positive pregnancy test for females of childbearing potential during screening
+- Positive pregnancy test during screening for females of childbearing potential

 AI-Screening